 Paraguay president says he won't run in 2018 election

-Paraguay's President Horacio Cartes says he will not be a candidate in the 2018 election even if Congress approves a constitutional amendment to allow a second term.
-Cartes made the announcement Monday in a letter to the Archbishop of Asuncion that he shared on Twitter.
+In this Nov.
+21, 2014 file photo, Paraguay's President Horacio Cartes waves from a government palace balcony, in Quito, Ecuador.
+President Cartes said Monday, April 17, 2017, that he will not be a candidate in the 2018 election even if Congress approves a constitutional amendment to allow a second term.

 Discussions